-If you’ve ever had recurrent vaginitis, you’ve likely experienced the frustration that comes with trying to figure out why your pesky symptoms keep coming back.
+If you’ve ever had recurrent bacterial vaginosis (BV) or yeast infections, you’ve likely experienced the frustration that comes with trying to figure out why your symptoms keep coming back.
 Is it your diet?
 The soap you’re using?
 The sex you’re having?

 Another very likely scenario is that a biofilm has formed in your vaginal microbiome.
-As you may have guessed from its name, a biofilm is a film-like structure that serves as a shield for bacteria, offering them protection from their environment and any external threat to their survival (like the lactic acid produced by protective Lactobacilli or treatments like antibiotics and antifungals)!
+A biofilm is a film-like structure that serves as a shield for bacteria, offering them protection from their environment and any external threat to their survival — such as the lactic acid produced by protective Lactobacilli or treatments like antibiotics and antifungals.

-We break down the existing research on biofilms, how they’re related to vaginal infections like bacterial vaginosis and yeast infections, and what you can do to get rid of them below.
+Below, break down the existing research on vaginal biofilm, how it’s related to vaginal infections like bacterial vaginosis and yeast infections, and what you can do to get rid of them.

 What is a biofilm?

 At its simplest, a biofilm is a community of microorganisms living together in a self-made 3D structure.
-This structure (made of an extracellular polymeric substance or EPS) provides protection for the bacteria living inside and is really good at sticking to surfaces (like your vagina’s epithelial wall).”
+This structure — made of an extracellular polymeric substance (or EPS) — protects the bacteria living inside and is really good at sticking to surfaces (like your vagina’s epithelial wall).

 Biofilms are usually produced by a specific bacteria or fungi, which is why they occur so frequently in the vaginal microbiome.

 A biofilm is often microscopic, consisting of only a few bacteria.
-But it can be so large that it’s visible to the human eye!
-Some examples of biofilms you can see include the slimy surface of a rock that you pick up from the bottom of a lake, the layer of grime that builds up on your kitchen sink drain, or a layer of plaque between your teeth that you remove with floss (yuck!)
+But it can be so large that it’s visible to the human eye.
+Some examples of biofilms you can see include the slimy surface of a rock that you pick up from the bottom of a lake, the layer of grime that builds up on your kitchen sink drain, or a layer of plaque between your teeth that you remove with floss.

 How does a biofilm function?

-Conceptually, it’s helpful to think of a biofilm like an apartment building.
-The extracellular polymeric substance (EPS) of the biofilm is like the structure or the walls of the building—it protects those living inside from the outside environment.
+Conceptually, it’s helpful to think of a biofilm-like apartment building.
+The extracellular polymeric substance (EPS) of the biofilm is like the structure or the walls of the building — it protects those living inside from the outside environment.

 Why do biofilms form?

-Biofilms are usually produced by a specific bacteria or fungi.
-They typically form when a microbe (like Gardnerella) adheres to a surface and anchors itself to a specific physical location.
-In your vagina, a biofilm will typically stick to the vaginal epithelium, the layer of mucosal tissue lining your vaginal canal.
+Biofilms are usually produced by specific bacteria or fungi.
+Biofilm formation typically happens when a microbe (like Gardnerella) adheres to a surface and anchors itself to a specific physical location.
+In your vaginal tract, a biofilm will typically stick to the vaginal epithelium (the layer of mucosal tissue lining your vaginal canal).

 From there, the microbe can stay put and replicate in one spot, growing into a “colony” of multiple microbes.